-Kate now lives in the Lincolnshire Wolds but identifies strongly with the locations that inspire her writing, in and around Sheffield.
-She travels widely, works part time as an independent consultant in safeguarding, keeps bees, and writes.
+Kate now lives in the Lincolnshire Wolds works s an independent consultant in safeguarding - and writes.

 The House Fell on Her Head was Kate’s first novel: a time-slip set in Sheffield in the present day and during World War 2.
 It tells of the discovery of human remains in the buried ruins of an Anderson Shelter.
 In Australia, an elderly Frank hears of the discovery and travels to England to uncover secrets and lies that have remained buried for a lifetime.
 As he journeys across the globe, Frank narrates his story, which starts as a boy of ten in 1939, enjoying the excitement of war until it changes his life forever.
 Meantime, in Sheffield, Alice describes the police investigation and her own search for the truth.
 Nothing is as it seems, and no one is who they appear to be.

 Kate decided to self-publish after several agents told her this kind of story was not selling at the present time.
 When a writer friend died suddenly, Kate decided life was too short, and she self-published in early 2016.
 In June, ‘The House Fell on Her Head’ was a Kindle #1 bestseller.

 Kate has written numerous short stories inspired by her travels to locations worldwide, and a career in criminal justice which have been classified as literary noir, and include:

 Eclipsed, a winner in the Cinnamon short story competition and published in the winners’ anthology.

 Joyriding won the Mslexia showcase, and is published in the collection, Martini Girl and other stories.

 A set of four short stories was published by Cinnamon Press in its showcase anthology in 2018.